marsch/Architecture/Connectors/AdapterGuide.md

 The naming convention for this trigger should be `get<objectNamePlural>Polling`.
 For example, if the trigger was for objects called `Customer` objects, the name of the trigger should be `getCustomersPolling`.
-If the list of objects in a system are generic, it is possible to write a single trigger were the object type is a configuration setting.
+If the lists of objects in a system are generic, it is possible to write a single trigger where the object type is a configuration setting.
 In this case, the trigger should be named `getObjectsPolling`.

-In many systems, if the number of matching results is too large then only a subset will be returned on the first request (the first page).
+In many systems, if the number of matching results is too large, then only a subset will be returned on the first request (the first page).
 Often systems can return the results based on some ordering.
 (In our case, the useful ordering will be by last updated time.)
 The system will often provide either a